 News and events

-"China and the Future of World Politics," new review essay in Perspectives on Politics
+"China and the Future of World Politics," review essay in Perspectives on Politics

 "Will China Test Trump?
-Lessons From Past Campaigns and Elections," now out in The Washington Quarterly
+Lessons From Past Campaigns and Elections" in The Washington Quarterly

 "Will Beijing cut Trump some slack after that phone call with Taiwan?" in the Washington Post Monkey Cage, December 6, 2016.